AppAngio: Revealing Contextual Information of Android App Behaviors by API-Level Audit Logs

-\textbf{Space Overhead.} To analyze the space overhead of the smartphone, we randomly install 8 apps including Chrome web-browser, Tencent Map and some other utility and game apps on the device and run them separately.
-Specifically, we manually operate each app up to 20 minutes for covering its functionalities as many as possible.
-Then, to ensure the coverage of apps' functionalities, we use Monkey \cite{Monkey} to automatically generates 4000 pseudo-random events for each app.
-This number of events is confirmed to cover sensitive behaviors effectively \cite{li2016sarre}.
+To analyze the space consumption of our logging scheme, we randomly install 8 apps including Chrome web-browser, Tencent Map, and some other utility and game apps on the device and run them separately.
+We manually operate each app up to 20 minutes to cover its functionalities as many as possible and obtain the log file via the command “adb logcat”.
+To exhibit the space consumption of our logging scheme intuitively, we make a comparison with the log file sizes in the COTS device and the device with AppAngio.
+To get the log files of the COTS device, we first obtain the log files from the device with AppAngio and then remove all the log records generated by \textit{Logging Module} of AppAngio.